sp4c38/sp4c38/README.md

 Welcome to my GitHub page.
 I use GitHub to upload some projects I'm working on.

-📬 If you'd like to reach out to me please feel free to send me an email to aa2eom7ye@relay.firefox.com
+📬 If you'd like to reach out to me please feel free to send me an email to the address shown on my GitHub profile under my profile picture 👍.

 Here is a collection of some of my projects:
 - **[AWattPrice](https://github.com/sp4c38/AWattPrice)** 🔋⚡️ An app that displays and helps you to search electricty price data retrieved from the public aWATTar API ⚡️🔋